ASME-KLS-GIT/.github/profile/README.md

 ---
 ## ABOUT THE ASME-KLSGIT GITHUB ORGANISATION

-This organisation shares the technical explorations carried out by the club,so that interested individuals can utilize the resources in order to tinker, learn and build.
+This organisation shares the technical explorations carried out by the club,so that interested individuals can use the resources in order to tinker, learn and build.

-This github organisation consists of:
+This GitHub organisation consists of:
-- Resources oriented towards learning
+- Beginner-oriented resources
 - Open Source Projects built by the Club
 - Instructions on using industry standard tools like Git/GitHub, AutoCAD Fusion 360, Blender, SolidWorks, ArduPilot, MAVLink.